 Dubb Indian – Istanbul

-I had to check it out and see if it was any good, although the view you have during the day or night from the top floor is pretty awesome, this requires a reservation to be upstairs.
+I had to check it out and see if it was any good, although the view you have during the day or night from the top floor is pretty awesome, this requires a reservation if you like to b sat upstairs.
 I have to say the food was not amazing, but just about satisfying.

 We ordered one of their popular dishes which was ‘Butter Chicken’ alongside Gosht (Lamb) and meat platter which serves daal, rice, sweet (Halwa), chutney and chicken tikka.
-There had a platter option for veg also in case you’re strictly vegetarian.
+There had a platter option for veg also if you’re strictly vegetarian.

 Sultanahmet Köftecisi – Sirkeci